 We evaluated the drivers of bycatch risk for each species by inspecting the variable importance and the marginal effects of each variable as estimated in the best fitting model.
 Variable importance was evaluated as the mean decrease in accuracy when omitting a variable, such that larger values indicate more important variables.
 Marginal effects measure the impact of the changes in one variable on the response variable while all other variables are held constant.
 The marginal effects plots provide the scientific basis for our discussions of management regulations that could effectively and efficiently reduce bycatch risk.

-We used the best fitting model to generate annual estimates of protected species bycatch from 1981 to 2022 by predicting whether sets recorded in logbooks were likely to have entangled each study species.
+We used the best fitting model to generate annual estimates of protected species bycatch from 1981 to 2022 by predicting whether sets recorded in logbooks were likely to have captured each study species.
 We used the best fitting model for each species to estimate the probability that a logged set included bycatch of a species then categorized the set as with or without bycatch using a species-specific probability threshold.
 We derived the species-specific probability thresholds as the threshold that maximizes Cohen’s kappa when applied to the training datasets (Fig. S14).
-We selected the probability threshold based on Cohen’s kappa rather than the area under the receiver operator curve (AUC) because (1) model’s were tuned and select based on Cohen’s kappa and (2) simulation work shows that deriving thresholds based on AUC tends to overestimates the prevalence of rare events while underestimates the prevalence of common events (Freeman and Moisen, 2008; Manel et al., 2001) We summed the number of sets predicted to have bycatch each year and multiplied this sum by the average number of entanglements when an entanglement occurs to generate estimates of the total number of entangled animals (Fig. S4AB).
-We opted not to employ a more complex two-stage or hurdle model approach, where a second model estimates the number of entangled individuals when bycatch occurs, given the rarity of bycatch events larger than one for all species but common murre (Fig. S4C).
+We selected the probability threshold based on Cohen’s kappa rather than the area under the receiver operator curve (AUC) because (1) models were tuned and selected based on Cohen’s kappa and (2) simulation work shows that deriving thresholds based on AUC tends to overestimates the prevalence of rare events while underestimates the prevalence of common events (Freeman and Moisen, 2008; Manel et al., 2001) We summed the number of sets predicted to have bycatch each year and multiplied this sum by the average number of captures when a capture occurs to generate estimates of the total number of captured animals (Fig. S4AB).
+We opted not to employ a more complex two-stage or hurdle model approach, where a second model estimates the number of captured individuals when bycatch occurs, given the rarity of bycatch events larger than one for all species but common murre (Fig. S4C).

 To generate maps of spatial bycatch risk, we used the best fitting model to predict risk to a 0.02° grid spanning southern California (32-35°N and 117-121°W).
 Conceptually, our metric of spatial bycatch risk represents the probability of bycatch at a given location under recent average conditions.
 We derived this metric by first predicting the probability of bycatch on every calendar day (Julian day 1 to 365) for each grid cell.
 The seven input variables for making these predictions were derived as follows: (1) latitude, (2) distance from shore, and (3) depth were derived based on the centroid of the grid cell; (4) soak time was set to 24 hours, the logbook mode; (5) mesh size was set to 8.5 inches, the logbook mode; (6) Julian day was the input day; and (7) sea surface temperature (SST) was the average SST for that day and grid cell from 2010-2022.
 We then calculated the weighted average of the daily risk weighting by the amount of logbook entries (a metric of fishing effort) occurring on that Julian day from 2010-2022.
 We cropped the predictions to areas within 20 km of shore as this is the farthest offshore that the fishery has operated (Fig. S7).